MIDS-scaling-up/v2/week12/hw/README.md

     fdisk -l

-Note the names of your 25G disks.
+Note the names of your 100G disks.
 Here's what I see:

-    [root@gpfs1 ras]# fdisk -l |grep Disk |grep bytes Disk /dev/xvdc: 26.8 GB, 26843545600 bytes
+    [root@gpfs1 ras]# fdisk -l |grep Disk |grep bytes Disk /dev/xvdc: 100 GiB, 107374182400 bytes, 209715200 sectors
-    Disk /dev/xvda: 26.8 GB, 26843545600 bytes
+    Disk /dev/xvdb: 2 GiB, 2147483648 bytes, 4194304 sectors
-    Disk /dev/xvdb: 2147 MB, 2147483648 bytes
+    Disk /dev/xvda: 25 GiB, 26843701248 bytes, 52429104 sectors

 Now inspect the mount location of the root filesystem on your boxes:

     [root@gpfs1 ras]# mount | grep ' \/ '
     /dev/xvda2 on / type ext3 (rw,noatime)

 Disk /dev/xvda (partition 2) is where my operating system is installed, so I'm going to leave it alone.
-In my case, __xvdc__ is my second 25 disk.
+In my case, __xvdc__ is my 100 disk.
 In your case, it could be /dev/xvdb, so __please be careful here__.
 Assuming your second disk is `/dev/xvdc` then add these lines to `/root/diskfile.fpo`:

     %pool:
     pool=system